What is Consent?

 This policy is applicable to all care environments where services are provided for and on behalf of the HSE including acute hospitals, the ambulance service, community hospitals, residential care settings, general practice and home care.

 The policy will continue provide an important foundation to support the core principles of and enable compliance with the Assisted Decision-Making (Capacity) Act 2015 when it is commenced in June 2022.

 Please bring the revised policy to the attention of all relevant staff in your area of responsibility.

-A short video - What is Consent? - has been developed containing recordings of people who have used HSE services speaking about their experiences of consent in health and social care services.
+A short video below on - What is Consent? -has been developed containing recordings of people who have used HSE services speaking about their experiences of consent in health and social care services.

 Guidance regarding Cardiopulmonary Resuscitation and DNAR Decision-Making during COVID-19